 It is indeed an icon, beloved by the people of Bakersfield and surrounding areas as a cultural arts anchor, offering performing arts, live shows and films, and community events as well.

-This glorious, three-story Atmospheric, Art Deco, Spanish Colonial Revival-style Fox Theater is a treasure indeed, designed by well-known Los Angeles architect S. Charles Lee.
+The Fox Theater is a treasure indeed, designed by well-known Los Angeles architect S. Charles Lee.
 “Known for his trademark,’The Show Begins on the Sidewalk’, Lee’s designs would later gain classic status as “paragons of style and beauty.”
 Opened on Christmas Day 1930, The Fox proudly started showing “Talkie Films”.

-Besides films, prestigious artists gave concerts here as well, including Metropolitan Opera baritone Lawrence Tibbett (1933), world-renowned soprano Kirsten Flagstad (1939), the Los Angeles Philharmonic Orchestra (1939), and the classic pianist Arthur Rubinstein (1940).
+Besides films, prestigious artists gave concerts here as well, including the Metropolitan Opera baritone Lawrence Tibbett (1933), the world-renowned soprano Kirsten Flagstad (1939), the Los Angeles Philharmonic Orchestra (1939), and the classic pianist Arthur Rubinstein (1940).

-Also done in this renovation was the removal of the original Mediterranean Village interior found in the auditorium was replaced with a contemporary Art Deco motif inspired by Fox West Coast Theaters’ Charles P. Skouras.
+The original Mediterranean Village interior found in the auditorium was replaced with a contemporary Art Deco motif inspired by Fox West Coast Theaters’ Charles P. Skouras.

 HISTORY OF MANIFESTATIONS